Shreyas-SAS/Shreyas-SAS/README.md

 I wish to refrain from the other too exciting looking things like Blockchain and Smart contracts, AR/VR, and all the fancy stuff for now because i know i will be swayed away real quick.
 You can say this is my weekness. 😅 <br>

-I Would really love top collaborate with you no matter how small the project is...☺
+I Would really love to collaborate with you, no matter how small the project is. you are always welcomed to contact me...☺

 **/>**